Creating and Running a Slim Project in ServBay

 22/

-To access your Slim project in the browser, you need to configure a Website (previously called "Host" in older ServBay versions).
+To access your Slim project in the browser, you'll need to configure a Website (formerly known as "Host" in older versions) in ServBay.

 - Open the ServBay application interface.